IDv4: Aegis

 04 Credit action paused for human approval Threshold crossed.
 Operator receives policy, context, and proposed action.

-Chain HMAC-linked
+Chain HMAC-chained

-Approver role Card ops operator
+Approver role Card-ops operator

 • Cedar AWS-validated policy engine